 Global ocean surface heat flux products must rely on methods that indirectly constrain the fluxes: available satellite observations have negligible direct sensitivity to the fluxes themselves and the near-surface (e.g. 10 m) air temperature & humidity used in bulk formulae.
-Continued progress underpinned by investment should be addressed to further characterizing the ability of combined satellite observations to constrain fluxes, and should be pursued by agencies including ocean surface heat flux within CDR programmes.
+Continued progress underpinned by investment should be addressed to further characterizing the ability of combined satellite observations to constrain fluxes, and should be pursued by agencies including ocean surface heat flux within CDR programmes26.

-Agencies will continue to generate and distribute SST and SI products at L2 and L3 from polar and geostationary instruments to meet operational (NWP) needs and monitoring of climate variability.
+Agencies will continue to generate and distribute SST and SI products at L2 and L3 from polar and geostationary instruments to meet operational (numerical weather, ocean and seasonal prediction) needs and monitoring of climate variability.
 NOAA will continue to generate and develop polar-geostationary-blended SST resolving diurnal variability, which can be compared with a UKMO diurnal analysis product.
-EUMETSAT will support the CEOS SST Virtual Constellation (Group for High Resolution SST, GHRSST), within which inter-comparison for operational products, analyses and climate data records is co-ordinated on a best-efforts basis.